 - Instructions on how the Constitution may be amended, or changed

 The North Dakota Constitution goes into much more detail than does the Constitution of the United States.
 The Bill of Rights in the U.S. Constitution is made up of 10 amendments.
-North Dakota’s bill of rights, which is called the Declaration of Rights, consists of 25 items.
+North Dakota’s bill of rights, which is called the Declaration of Rights• The bill of rights of North Dakota

 The total length of North Dakota’s Constitution is about three times longer than the U.S. Constitution.
 The North Dakota Constitution has about 17,500 words; the U.S. Constitution has about 6,000 words.